bitcoin/bitcoin/src/cryptopp/Readme.txt

 *** DLL Memory Management ***

 Because it's possible for the Crypto++ DLL to delete objects allocated by the calling application, they must use the same C++ memory heap.
 Three methods are provided to achieve this.
 1. The calling application can tell Crypto++ what heap to use.
 This method is required when the calling application uses a non-standard heap.
 2. Crypto++ can tell the calling application what heap to use.
 This method is required when the calling application uses a statically linked C++ Run Time Library.
 (Method 1 does not work in this case because the Crypto++ DLL is initialized before the calling application's heap is initialized.)
 3. Crypto++ can automatically use the heap provided by the calling application's dynamically linked C++ Run Time Library.
 The calling application must make sure that the dynamically linked C++ Run Time Library is initialized before Crypto++ is loaded.
 (At this time it is not clear if it is possible to control the order in which DLLs are initialized on Windows 9x machines, so it might be best to avoid using this method.)

 When Crypto++ attaches to a new process, it searches all modules loaded into the process space for exported functions "GetNewAndDeleteForCryptoPP" and "SetNewAndDeleteFromCryptoPP".
 If one of these functions is found, Crypto++ uses methods 1 or 2, respectively, by calling the function.
 Otherwise, method 3 is used.

-*** GCC-Specific Information ***
+*** Linux and Unix-like Specific Information ***

-A makefile is included for you to compile Crypto++ with GCC.
+A makefile is included for you to compile Crypto++ with GCC and compatibles.
 Make sure you are using GNU Make and GNU ld.
 The make process will produce two files, libcryptopp.a and cryptest.exe.
-Run "cryptest.exe v" for the validation suite.
+Run "cryptest.exe v" for the validation suite and "cryptest.exe tv all" for additional test vectors.

+The makefile uses '-DNDEBUG -g2 -O2' CXXFLAGS by default.
+If you use an alternate build system, like Autotools or CMake, then ensure the build system includes '-DNDEBUG' for production or release builds.
+The Crypto++ library uses asserts for debugging and diagnostics during development; it does not rely on them to crash a program at runtime.

+If an assert triggers in production software, then unprotected sensitive information could be egressed from the program to the filesystem or the platform's error reporting program, like Apport on Ubuntu or CrashReporter on Apple.

+The makefile orders object files to help remediate problems associated with C++ static initialization order.
+The library does not use custom linker scripts.
+If you use an alternate build system, like Autotools or CMake, and collect source files into a list, then ensure these three are at the head of the list: 'cryptlib.cpp cpu.cpp integer.cpp <other sources>'.
+They should be linked in the same order:
+'cryptlib.o cpu.o integer.o <other objects>'.

+If your linker supports initialization attributes, like init_priority, then you can define CRYPTOPP_INIT_PRIORITY to control object initialization order.
+Set it to a value like 250.
+User programs can use CRYPTOPP_USER_PRIORITY to avoid conflicts with library values.
+Initialization attributes are more reliable than object file ordering, but its not ubiquitously supported by linkers.

+The makefile links to the static version of the Crypto++ library to avoid binary planting and other LD_PRELOAD tricks.
+You should use the static version of the library in your programs to help avoid unwanted redirections.

 *** Documentation and Support ***

 Crypto++ is documented through inline comments in header files, which are processed through Doxygen to produce an HTML reference manual.
 You can find a link to the manual from http://www.cryptopp.com.
 Also at that site is the Crypto++ FAQ, which you should browse through before attempting to use this library, because it will likely answer many of questions that may come up.
+Finally, the site provide the wiki which has many topics and code examples.

 If you run into any problems, please try the Crypto++ mailing list.
 The subscription information and the list archive are available on